Yasuma Takada

+Life

 Takata was born in the village of Toutoumi in the Ogi District in the Saga Prefecture, Japan.
 This area is now part of the City of Ogi.
 In July 1910, he graduated from Kyoto Imperial University.
 He started teaching as an assistant professor of law at Kyoto University in September 1914.
 In June 1919, he transferred to Hiroshima Teachers College (広島高等師範学校) as a full professor.
 Two years later, he went to Tokyo University of Commerce in 1921　as a full professor.
 In 1921, he received his doctorate (D.Litt.).
 In 1925, he became a full professor at Kyushu University in Fukuoka teaching law and literature.
 In May 1929, he returned to Kyoto University as a professor of economics.
 In February 1938, he became head of the economics department.
 He quit teaching at Kyoto in 1943, and did not return to teaching until August 1951 when he took the post of professor of law in the Department of Economics at Osaka University.
 In 1953, he became head of the same department.
 In 1955, he transferred to the newly reorganized Osaka Prefecture University, and in 1957 became head of Department of Economics.
-From 1963 to 1965 ,he taught economics at Ryukoku University in Kyoto.
+From 1963 to 1965, he taught economics at Ryukoku University in Kyoto.

 Takata established the Social and Economic Research (ISER) of Osaka University with his student Michio Morishima.